dlt-hub/dlt/docs/website/docs/general-usage/data-enrichments/currency_conversion_data_enrichment.md

 conversion rates.
 However, you can use any service you prefer.

 :::note
-ExchangeRate-API free tier offers 1500 free calls monthly.
+ExchangeRate-API's free tier offers 1500 free calls monthly.
 For production, consider upgrading to a higher plan.
 :::

-## Creating data enrichment pipeline
+## Creating a data enrichment pipeline

 You can either follow the example in the linked Colab notebook or follow this documentation to create the currency conversion data enrichment pipeline.

 ### A. Colab notebook

-The Colab notebook combines three data enrichment processes for a sample dataset, it's second part contains "Data enrichment part two: Currency conversion data enrichment".
+The Colab notebook combines three data enrichment processes for a sample dataset; its second part contains "Data enrichment part two: Currency conversion data enrichment".

 Here's the link to the notebook: